rumcguinness/ephemeral-wisdom/README.md

 ## Stack

 React + TypeScript + Vite, Vitest + React Testing Library for tests, GitHub Actions for CI/deploy.
-No CSS framework — styling is plain CSS using a small set of custom properties (design tokens) carried over from the original version of this project.
+No CSS framework — styling is plain CSS using a small set of custom properties carried over from the original version of this project.

 ## Running locally